Testing a New Approach for Learning Teamwork Knowledge and Skills in Technical Education

 How to Cite:

-Chen, J. C. & Chen, J., (2004) “Testing a New Approach for Learning Teamwork Knowledge and Skills in Technical Education”, The Journal of Technology, Management, and Applied Engineering 20(2).
+Chen, J. C. & Chen, J., (2004) “Testing a New Approach for Learning Teamwork Knowledge and Skills in Technical Education”, Journal of Industrial Technology 20(2).